These five outdoor winter activities in New Jersey will have the whole family getting outdoors, exploring, and away from video games.

-This isn’t a large park, but there is a playground for little ones and a short walking trail.
+This was one of my favorite outdoor winter activities in New Jersey.
+It isn’t a large park, but there is a playground for little ones and a short walking trail.
 There are beautiful waterfalls, stone ruins, squirrels, and during winter we had a lot of fun playing with ice.

 The Fairy Trail at South Mountain Reservation, Millburn

 I was able to catch up with a friend for brunch while we were in town and she recommended we head over to the South Mountain Fairy Trail that afternoon for a wander.
-Even in winter, it’s beautiful, albeit very muddy, so pack extra shoes.
+This was my favorite outdoor winter activity in New Jersey.
+It’s such a beautiful spot, albeit very muddy, so pack extra shoes.

 There are lots of fairy homes to be discovered, and a small plank bridge to cross.
 As you get closer to the waterfall that goes into the Rahway River there are not as many fairy homes, but it is still a beautiful view.
 My map wasn’t working on my phone for the trail but Flynn was able to bring up his map on Pokemon Go so we could do the loop back to the car.